hayesey/asterisk-externhost/README.md

 How to use:

 - make sure the ipupdate.sh file has execute permissions for root
+- there are two possible arguments:
+  1) a hostname.
+This is required to do the DNS lookup
+  2) "silent".
+If not present then the output is echoed to stdout.
+If it is there the script is silent (for cron jobs)
 - add something similar to this to root's crontab:

-* * * * * /path/to/script/ipupdate.sh
+* * * * * /path/to/script/ipupdate.sh extern.hayesey.co.uk silent

-with your own path in there.
+with your own path and your own hostname.
 That will run once a minute.

 What is it for: